-Eastern Idaho Public Health District is working to reduce the number of tobacco-related deaths in Idaho through four main tobacco prevention and control goals that have been developed by National Tobacco Prevention Program:
+Eastern Idaho Public Health is working to reduce the number of tobacco-related deaths in Idaho through four main tobacco prevention and control goals that have been developed by National Tobacco Prevention Program:

 - Prevent the initiation of tobacco use.

 - Eliminate exposure to environmental (second-hand) tobacco smoke.

 - Promote quitting among youth and adults (Pregnant females).

 - Identify and eliminate tobacco-related disparities among population groups.

 The health district's tobacco prevention and control program works with Idaho Project Filter to raise awareness utilizing counter-marketing strategies, healthcare provider education, youth-based programs, policy changes, and partnerships with local coalitions and community groups that address tobacco issues.

 EIPH offers FREE tobacco cessation counseling to anyone who uses tobacco products and is interested in quitting.
 Click on the "Tobacco Cessation" tab above to learn more.